arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

 ## Step 5.
 Read a digital temperature and humidity sensor

 Connect a temperature and/or humidity (DHT11 / 22 or a DS18B20) sensor to the device.
-The sensor communicates with the 1-Wire protocol, you will need to use a library
+The sensor communicates with the 1-Wire protocol, you will need to use a library.

 ## Examination

-This assignment should be examined by a TA.
+This assignment should be examined by a teacher/TA.

 Prepare for that by checking yourself so that you know the answers to the following questions.

  * What is the difference between a pull-up and a pull-down button circuit?
  * What is contact bounceing and why would we be bothered?
  * What is a microcontroller interrupt?
  * Why should we keep the code in event-callbacks to a minimum?
  * How can the song continue while the event-callback prints out key-presses?

-When completed you should ask a TA to check your setup and ask you the questions above.
+When completed you should ask a teacher/TA to check your setup and ask you the questions above.

 ### Test setup:
  * The time for key-presses should be printed as the example in Step 2.